w3f/Grants-Program/applications/dot_etl.md

 - Blockchain-ETL (related to Google Cloud Team)

 We also intend to seek integration for this data within the blockchain industry through potential oracle partnerships with protocols like Chainlink.

-In the future we can also investigate the buildout of dashboards on the underlying data.
-This could involve some of the most widely used applications in the industry such as Dune Analytics and DeFi Llama.
-We also expect that the community may explore and utilize the data in new and novel ways and can help produce insights for the community.

 ## Additional Information :heavy_plus_sign: